How It Is Done continued...

 results of specialized tests to be completed.
 For this reason, a final written

-autopsy report may take weeks to months.
+autopsy report may take weeks or even months.
 The

 pathologist or deceased person's doctor may speak